Mus: Jerry Goldsmith (US version: Tangerine Dream)

 Curry (Darkness), David Bennett (Honeythorn Gump), Alice Playten (Blix), Billy Barty (Screwball)

-Ridley Scott's flawed fantasy has some merits, the production
+Ridley Scott's flawed fantasy has some merits, visually it’s

 The production itself was bereft with problems, principal

-more beautiful to look at than to listen to (especially with the awful music score in the alternate version).
+beautiful to look at than to listen to (especially with the awful music score in the US version).

 Tim Curry's menacing performance as the devilish "darkness"

-practically saves this film, which becomes quite mawkish in places with the rest of the mythical creatures and it's unlikely to appeal to young children of today's generation.
+practically saves this film, which becomes quite mawkish and a little boring in places with the rest of the mythical creatures and it's unlikely to appeal to young children of today's